Skip to main content

 A trader starts with a PAYDAY Account balance of $100,000.

-The trader closes a profitable trade and the account balance increases to $101,000.
+The trader closes a profitable trade and the account equity increases to $101,000.

 The trailing drawdown now moves up.